danberlyne/graph-braid-splitter/README.md

 2. For G_i, first the adjacency matrix of its graph is given.
 Then:
 - for each vertex (numbered according to its row in the adjacency matrix), the data of its associated graph braid group is given, including the type of braid group and number of particles (displayed in the form B_n or RB_n), the adjacency matrix, and the initial configuration;
 - for each edge (given as a 2-tuple of the row numbers of the vertices it connects), the data of its associated graph braid group is given.

+Tip: Click 'load' in the bottom-right corner of [this handy online graph calculator](https://www.mas.ncl.ac.uk/graph-curvature/)[^1] and paste the adjacency matrix to quickly obtain a picture of the graph.

 # Known graph braid groups
 Below is a list of known graph braid groups that are non-cyclic and directly and freely indecomposable, with citations in the literature.
 These are used to aid in computations.
 The author would appreciate any further contributions to this list.
 The data for these is included in `known_gbgs.txt` (note: in order to make these graphs canonical, any vertices of degree 2 must be removed before adding the data to this list).